Aaron Hicks Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have a 4.06 team ERA that ranks 13th among all MLB pitching staffs.
+- The Guardians have the 12th-ranked team ERA across all league pitching staffs (3.99).

-- Quantrill gets the start for the Guardians, his sixth of the season.
-He is 1-2 with a 5.40 ERA and 15 strikeouts in 25 2/3 innings pitched.
+- Bibee (1-0) takes the mound for the Guardians to make his second start this season.

-- In his last outing on Monday against the Colorado Rockies, the righty tossed 3 1/3 innings, giving up five earned runs while surrendering eight hits.
+- The right-hander last pitched on Wednesday against the Colorado Rockies, when he tossed 5 2/3 innings, allowing one earned run while giving up six hits.

-- In five games this season, the 28-year-old has an ERA of 5.40, with 5.4 strikeouts per nine innings.
-Opponents are hitting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.